How Do I Search for and Reserve a Business Name?

 Check with your state business division, usually in the Secretary of State's office, to see how long a reservation lasts in your area.

 When You Don't Have to Reserve a Business Name

 You don't have to reserve your business name if you're planning to immediately file the required documents to start a corporation or form an LLC or other business entity.
 Filing of Articles of Incorporation for a corporation or Articles of Organization for an LLC serves the same purpose of registering your business name.

 You should reserve your name if you don't plan to form your organization immediately, however, or if you aren't sure how long it will be before you file the documents to start your business.

 You can also reserve a business name if your business doesn't have to register with the state, such as because it's a sole proprietorship.

 Registering a Business Name

-Reserving a business name does not guarantee that the name meets the requirements of your state for business entity names.
-For example, a corporation in many states must include the words "Incorporated," or "Corporation," or an abbreviation or variant of one of these words.
+Reserving a business name doesn't necessarily guarantee that the name will meet the requirements of your state for business entity names.
+For example, a corporation must include the words "Incorporated" or "Corporation" in many jurisdictions, or an abbreviation or variant of one of these words.

 It's possible that you can reserve your name, only to find out that you can't register it because it doesn't meet the rules.
 Do a little additional research first to be sure.